 - Construction of the state-of-the-art Freedom Park sports complex

 - Renovation of the McCarthy Administration and Recreation buildings into program space and the Tinley Park Performing Arts Center

-Now, Tinley Park-Park District stands at 42 park sites, over 400 full time, part time, and seasonal employees serving the Village population that has increased seven-fold since 1967, as well as many non-resident park patrons.
+Now, Tinley Park-Park District stands at 42 park sites, with over 400 full-time, part-time, and seasonal employees serving the Village population that has increased seven-fold since 1967, as well as many non-resident park patrons.